 A Short & Happy Guide to the Bar Exam's Multistate Essay Examination (MEE) (Suzanne Darrow-Kleinhaus & Irene McDermott Crisci, 2019)

 The strategies for preparing for the essay exam, not to mention the subject matter, is very different from the multiple choice exam, or the MBE.
 This slim volume helps you structure your essays to maximize your score and includes several practice essays.

-The following resources are among many found in our print Study Skills collection, across from the circulation desk on the third floor.
+Below is a list of select resources that can be found in our Study Skills print collection, across from the circulation desk on the third floor.

-Don't Stress the Bar Exam: 40 Tips to Balance the Experience (Michael J. Moiso)
+Don't Stress the Bar Exam: 40 Tips to Balance the Experience (Michael J. Moiso, 2001)

 A brief, effective guide for structuring your life around the ultimate law school final exam: the bar.
 While aspiring lawyers need to respect the exam, maintaining normalcy with loved ones and keeping up with your physical health is an important part of success.

-The Zen of Passing the Bar Exam (Chad Noreuil)
+The Zen of Passing the Bar Exam (Chad Noreuil, 2011)

-ASU Law's own Professor Noreuil incorporates mindfulness, meditation, and neuroscience into a user-friendly, slim book of bar passage advice.
-Provides tips on the exam itself, such as writing essays to maximize points.
+ASU Law's Chad Noreuil incorporates mindfulness, meditation, and neuroscience into a user-friendly, slim book of bar passage advice.
+Professor Noreuil provides tips on the exam itself, such as writing essays to maximize points.